The Guide to The Lord of the Rings in Queenstown

 Either drive to the location along State Highway 6 or park up at the Kawarau Bridge and walk along the riverside walkway upstream.

-Location: The exact location is a bit further upstream from the Kawarau Bridge.
+The exact location is a bit further upstream from the Kawarau Bridge.
 Take the turn off to Chard Farm Winery and it is a short distance up this road.
-This is a popular location stop with activity providers, such as Nomad Safaris.
+The location is approximately 25km (15.5 miles) from Queenstown town centre.

 Twelve Mile Delta